 The list of traits that make Golden Retrievers a likable breed is long.
 They are loveable, friendly, eager-to-please, fun, reliable, intelligent, obedient, hard workers, and generally have a warm temperament.

-These traits make it easier for the trainer to create a friendly bond with the Golden.
+These traits make it easier for the trainer to create a friendly bond with the Golden Retriever.
 As a friend of a Golden, your word will certainly be the dog’s command.

 It’s easy to become a Golden Retriever’s good friend.
 They have the “everyone is a friend” mentality, which also makes them lousy guard dogs.
 But the fact is, nearly all dogs will respond differently to different handlers.